CraftSpider/bvanseg.github.io/courses/Lua/lessons/2-conventions.md

 a = 4; b = 5
 ```

-(You'll noticed I teased Lua's liberal spacing, too.
+(You might have noticed I teased Lua's liberal spacing, too.
 So long as whitespace separates reserved words, the interpreter can usually just handle whatever terrible indentation you give it.)